-Do Robins Really Return in the Spring
+Do Robins Migrate and Return in the Spring?

 When winter comes, the worms and insects aren’t as available to them, so during the cold months their diet consists mostly of fruit.